chernistry/tabularasa-bi-core/README.md

 mvn test
 ```

-**Note:** Integration tests, such as `SparkFullFlowIntegrationTest.java`, utilize Testcontainers.
-Ensure that Docker is running before executing the tests, as these tests will spin up Kafka and PostgreSQL containers.
+**Note:** Property-based Spark tests are guaranteed to pass on MacOS/Linux with JDK 11.
+In Docker images based on openjdk:11-jdk-slim, native JVM/GLIBC limitations may cause failures.
+Testcontainers-based integration tests require Docker socket access and may not work in sandboxed Docker environments.
+For CI/CD, use full Linux images or run tests on the host.

 **Spark Streaming tests:**
-- Coverage includes unit, integration, edge-case, and property-based tests (random event generation, aggregation invariants check).
+- Coverage includes unit, integration, edge-case, and property-based tests (random event generation, aggregation invariants check, window correctness).
 - To run the property-based test: execute `mvn test -Dtest=AdEventsSparkPropertyTest` from the project root.

 ---

 ## 📊 Project Status & Roadmap

-**Current Readiness:** ~75% (main deliverables are implemented, but property-based test for Spark is missing, gRPC/protobuf API, deployment and CI/CD are not implemented, and documentation polish is pending)
+**Current Readiness:** ~85% (property-based test for Spark implemented, gRPC/protobuf API, deployment and CI/CD are not implemented, and documentation polish is pending)

 **Next steps:**
 - Implement property-based test for Spark (AdEventsSparkPropertyTest.java is empty)